ME-ICA/tedana/docs/building decision trees.rst

 for functions that should be applied to all components regardless of their classifications

-Most decision functions also include "ifTrue" and "ifFalse" which specify how to change the classification of each component based on whether a the decision criterion is true or also.
+Most decision functions also include "ifTrue" and "ifFalse" which specify how to change the classification of each component based on whether a the decision criterion is true or false.
 In addition to the default and intermediate classification options, this can also be "nochange" (i.e. For components where a>b is true, "reject".
 For components where a>b is false, "nochange").
 The optional parameters "tag_ifTrue" and "tag_ifFalse" define the classification tags to be assigned to components.
 Currently, the only exception is "manual_classify" which uses "new_classification" to designate the new component classification